ayanhmm/spandaai-platform/README.md

 - **training**
   Contains resources and scripts dedicated to training the EdTech-specific AI models.
 This component is integral for continuously updating and refining the models based on new educational data.

-- **Configuration and Environment Files**
-  - **.env, env.example**: Environment configuration files that store sensitive settings and parameters.
-  - **docker-compose.yml**: Orchestrates containerized services for the EdTech domain.
-  - **Dockerfiles (e.g., Dockerfile.data_preprocessing, Dockerfile.document_analysis, etc.)**: Define the build processes for various services in the EdTech domain.
-  - **setup.py**: Handles the packaging and installation of the domain-specific modules.
-  - **start_edtech_domain.bat, start_edtech_domain.sh**: Scripts to initialize the EdTech domain services.

 ### Shared Components Across Domains

 The EdTech domain includes components which can be used across various domains with minor modifications.